History of Accounting

 From the start of the Industrial Revolution (around 1760 AD) through the present day, the emergence of railroads, corporations, distribution networks, manufacturing units, mass production, new sources of power, electronics, automation, internet, and artificial intelligence has been a constant catalyst for establishing and expanding formal accounting standards and profession.

-For reference, below is a brief timeline spanning ten thousand years detailing how the current accounting profession evolved from its conception all those years ago.
+For reference, below is a brief timeline spanning ten thousand years detailing how the current accounting profession evolved from its conception to the present day with key milestones.

 8000 BC to 7000 BC